MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-based-commands/define-action-based-command.md

 ## Choose messaging extension invoke locations

 The first thing you need to decide is where your messaging extension can be triggered (or more specifically, *invoked* from).
-Your extension can be invoked from one or more of the following locations:
+By specifying the `context` in your app manifest, your extension can be invoked from one or more of the following locations:

 * The buttons at the bottom of the compose message area
 * By @mentioning in the command box